mark-hahn/live-archive/README.md

   I would like to thank Github and the contributors to Atom/Atom for this great hackable editor.
 I would also like to thank all the users on the Atom forum for putting up with my zillion technical questions over the past month.

-### Contibutions
+### Contributions

 *Please please help!*  I've bitten off a lot to chew here.
-The UI design and behvior is new can use a lot of improvement.
+The UI design and behavior are new and they can use a lot of improvement.